Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Introduction

-\begin{itemize} \item We highlight that the I2V generation process necessitates tracing pixel-level evidence throughout its temporal evolution, introducing temporal dynamics as a new core forensic requirement. \item We propose \textbf{Flow of Truth (FoT)}, a new proactive forensic framework that reframes I2V generation from a pixel-flow perspective.
-By modeling video generation as pixel-wise motion rather than frame synthesis, FoT learns a forensic representation that co-evolves with pixel trajectories, enabling a faithful characterization of both the motion dynamics and the generative transformation process. \item We conduct extensive evaluations across both open-source and commercial I2V models, demonstrating strong generalization in temporal traceability. \item We further demonstrate that FoT acts as a general plug-in module, substantially improving the robustness of copyright watermarking against geometric distortions and boosting resistance to I2V transformations for compression-robust watermarks.
-Furthermore, FoT-embedded images show inherent resilience to pixel-aligned tampering, laying a critical foundation for a unified pathway toward a more broadly protective forensic information carrier.
+\begin{itemize} \item We identify proactive temporal traceability as a new forensic requirement for I2V generation, where protected evidence must be traced through motion and semantic changes. \item We propose \textbf{Flow of Truth (FoT)}, a new proactive forensic framework that reframes I2V generation from a pixel-flow perspective.
+By modeling video generation as pixel-wise motion rather than frame synthesis, FoT learns a forensic template that co-evolves with pixel trajectories, enabling a faithful characterization of both the motion dynamics and the generative transformation process. \item We conduct extensive evaluations across both open-source and commercial I2V models, demonstrating strong generalization and high temporal traceability. \item We further demonstrate that FoT acts as a general plug-in module, improving the robustness of copyright watermarking against geometric distortions and boosting resistance to I2V transformations for compression-robust watermarks.
+Furthermore, FoT-embedded images show inherent resilience to pixel-aligned tampering, suggesting a possible pathway toward a more broadly protective forensic information carrier.

 \end{itemize}